lutts/emacs/README.md

 # My Emacs configurations #

-# I HATE CEDET, ECB, ICICLES, I HATE all complicate plugins, except cc-mode
+# simply is the best
+AVOID big plugins, like CEDET, etc

 # How to use my configurations
 ## change environment variable settings